jbrough/leucine/examples/README.md

 The full trEMBL file contains 200 million fastas but will process in a few minutes.
 The default config splits it into 20 files of 20 million sequential fastas (40 million lines).
-This is to give some organisation around parallelism rather than because of filesystem or limits.
+This is to give some organisation around parallelism rather than because of filesystem or memory limits - everything is read as a stream.

 `$ make example`